Texas Railroad History - Tower 100 - Elgin

 "... it could not meet its obligations and on June 2, 1868, was sold under foreclosure.
 The Sheriff happened to be W. M. Sledge, the man who had built the road as a contractor, and who owned three-fifths of the stock.
 He was the purchaser.
 The roadbed needed repairs and the equipment was almost worn out, and the Washington County people wanted it extended to the Capital at Austin.
 Sledge was not able to do so himself, so on March 11, 1869, he sold it to the H. & T. C."

-The WCRR had been supplying steady traffic at Hempstead, enough that the H&TC had been willing to loan the WCRR $80,000 for repair work.
-Sledge extinguished this debt by selling the WCRR.
-Although the H&TC charter prevented the railroad from building branch lines until the main line to the Red River was complete, the charter did not prevent the H&TC from investing in branch lines being built under other railroad charters.
-The H&TC's founders had long been projecting two major branch lines to the west, one of which would go through Austin continuing northwest to the Texas Panhandle.
-The purchase of the WCRR allowed the H&TC to get a head start on this branch (which ultimately stopped at Llano and went no further.)
-The construction to Austin began in 1870 when the H&TC built 42 miles from Brenham to Hills (a community six miles west of Giddings.)
+This was not Sledge's first rodeo ... railroad.
+In 1867, a court judgment for non-payment of his construction contract for the Buffalo Bayou, Brazos & Colorado (BBB&C) Railway resulted in Sledge owning the BBB&C (he sold it to Thomas Peirce in 1870.)
+As the new owner of the WCRR, Sledge owed the H&TC $80,000 for repair work, so he extinguished the debt by selling the WCRR to the H&TC.
+Though the H&TC charter prevented the railroad from building branch lines prior to reaching the Red River, it did not prevent the H&TC from investing in branch lines built by other railroads.
+Its founders had projected two major branch lines to the west, one of which would go to Austin and beyond, ultimately turning northwest toward the Texas Panhandle.
+Extending the WCRR west to Austin fit the H&TC's plans, and of course, no one in Austin (least of all legislators who had to travel there periodically) complained about the H&TC violating its charter by spending money on a branch line.
+Construction began in 1870 when the H&TC built 42 miles from Brenham to a point six miles past Giddings.
 The remaining 51 miles to Austin was built in 1871.
-The first train into Austin arrived on Christmas Day, about a year before the H&TC's northward construction reached Denison at the Red River.
+The first train into Austin arrived on Christmas Day, about a year before the H&TC's northward construction reached Denison near the Red River.

 Right: The Denison Daily News of September 9, 1874 quotes the Houston Telegraph celebrating the news that the H&TC was changing the Corsicana - Hearne tracks to standard gauge.
 The Telegraph also noted that the Hearne - Hempstead tracks needed to be changed.
 A "third rail" from Hempstead to Houston would then allow operations at both gauges, i.e. for Austin trains at state gauge and for trains north of Hempstead at standard gauge.
 H&TC's branch to Austin was converted to standard gauge in 1877.

-Left: The Austin Weekly Statesman of March 19, 1885 carried this story discussing a VIP meeting about a potential railroad to run from Taylor to Bastrop, a 35-mile straight line with Elgin at the midpoint.
-The reporter correctly surmised that the presence of Herbert M. "Hub" Hoxie, General Superintendent of the International & Great Northern (I&GN) Railroad, meant that rail baron Jay Gould was backing the plan.
+Left: The Austin Weekly Statesman of March 19, 1885 carried this story discussing a VIP meeting about a potential railroad from Taylor to Bastrop, a 35-mile straight line with Elgin at the midpoint.
+The reporter correctly surmised that the presence of Herbert M. "Hub" Hoxie, General Superintendent of the I&GN, meant that rail baron Jay Gould was backing the plan.
 The "Huntington" reference was to SP President C. P. Huntington.
-SP had acquired the H&TC in 1883, making the line through Elgin part of SP's route network.
+SP had acquired the H&TC in 1883, making the line through Elgin part of SP's network.

 Right: The